panlm/workshop-apjsme/elk/elk.rst

 - Choose right tools for APM statistics or endpoint to endpoint network performance.
 If Alert generated, it could trigger a notification, webhook or Calm RestAPI to do operation tasks automatically.

-- Calm could integration with lots of 3-party products and solutions, in this case we hug **F5**
+- Calm could integration with lots of 3-party products and solutions, in this case we embrace **F5**

-- ELK - Elasticsearch, Logstash, and Kibana (In EFK, F means Fluentbit)
+- ELK - Elasticsearch, Logstash, and Kibana (In EFK, F means Fluentd).
+Not like monitoring system, generate alert when threadhold breached.
+ELK will aggregrate this log for more deep dive and different dimentions analysis, events relevant, and prediction and create alerts or proactive issue solving.

-Part 1: Collect Nutanix Flow Log through PC
+Part 1: Collect Nutanix Flow log through PC
 +++++++++++++++++++++++++++++++++++++++++++

 If you are demoing Nutanix Flow to potential customers or partners, you will be asked how to collect Nutanix Flow logs for audit?
 You could use this artical to setup ELK first, and show more granularity to them.